-The breakdown of remuneration and other payments and benefits paid to directors and KMP (or executive of equivalent rank) are exhibited in Table A and Table B above.
+The breakdown of remuneration and other payments and benefits paid to directors and KMP (or executives of equivalent rank) are exhibited in Table A and Table B above respectively.

-The information on the link between remuneration paid to the directors and the KMP and their performance is set out under Principle 7 of this report.
+The information on the link between remuneration paid to directors and KMP and their performance is set out under Principle 7 of this report.

-In view of the size of the existing business operations of the Group and its current workforce, the Company has neither establish any employee share scheme nor develop any other long-term incentive scheme.
+In view of the size of the existing business operations of the Group and its current workforce, the Company has not developed any employee share scheme or other long-term incentive scheme.